Aarkan1/nosqlite/README.md

 ### FindOptions

 A FindOptions is used to specify search options.
 It provides pagination as well as sorting mechanism.
-The config syntax with lambda is a lot more clear and easier to digest.
+The config syntax with lambda is more clear and easier to read.

 Example
 ```java